Quantum robotics

 Quantum robotics is an interdisciplinary field that investigates the intersection of robotics and quantum mechanics.
 This field, in particular, explores the applications of quantum phenomena such as quantum entanglement within the realm of robotics.
-Examples of its applications include quantum communication in multi-agent cooperative robotic scenarios, the use of quantum algorithms in performing robotics tasks, and the integration of quantum devices (e.g., quantum detectors) in robotic systems.
+Examples of its applications include quantum communication in multi-agent cooperative robotic scenarios, the use of quantum algorithms in performing robotic tasks, and the integration of quantum devices (e.g., quantum detectors) in robotic systems.

 Introduction

-The free-space quantum communication between mobile platforms was proposed for reconfigurable Quantum Key Distribution (QKD) applications using drones in 2017.
-This technology was later advanced in various aspects in mobile drone and vehicle platforms in several configurations such as drone-to-drone, drone-to-moving vehicle, and vehicle-to-vehicle systems .Communication system technology for demonstration of BB84 quantum key distribution in optical aircraft downlinks.
-Airborne demonstration of a quantum key distribution receiver payload.
+The free-space quantum communication between mobile platforms was proposed for reconfigurable quantum key distribution (QKD) applications using unmanned aerial vehicle (UAVs, drones) in 2017.
+This technology was later advanced in various aspects in mobile drone and vehicle platforms in several configurations such as drone-to-drone, drone-to-moving vehicle, and vehicle-to-vehicle systems.

-Communication system technology for demonstration of BB84 quantum key distribution in optical aircraft downlinks.

-Other researchers contributed to low size, weight and power quantum key distribution system for small form unmanned aerial vehicles ., characterization of a polarization-based receiver for mobile free space optical QKD ., and optical-relayed entanglement distribution using drones as mobile nodes.
-The topic of free-space quantum communication between mobile platforms, which was initially implemented to fulfill the need for free-space QKD and entanglement distribution using mobile nodes, was brought into robotics domain as an emerging interdisciplinary mechatronics topic to investigate and explore the interface between the quantum technologies and robotic systems domain.
-The main advantage of such integrated technology being the guaranteed security in communication between multiagent and cooperative autonomous systems.
-Although as a newfound emerging area, other benefits are anticipated in the future research by accessing the fast-growing and forthcoming quantum advantages.
-However, such progress can only be made after a foundation is laid out in what is referred to as “quantum robotics” and “quantum mechatronics”.
-The paper contributes to providing the complementary background needed for the research in integrating free-space quantum communication into the robotics field.
-Other contributions include modernizing the mechatronics discipline with quantum engineering for educational purposes which was initially proposed in.
-This paper further introduces quantum engineering topics needed in training and preparing the future engineering workforce to succeed in the rapid-paced ever-changing industry.
-In particular, the topics on the quantum mechanics fundamentals such as quantum entanglement, cryptography, teleportation, as well and the Bell test, are proposed which are suitable for engineering curriculum and University projects.
+Some research has contributed to low-size, low-weight, and low-power quantum key distribution systems for small-form UAVs, the characterization of a polarization-based receiver for mobile free-space optical QKD, and optical-relayed entanglement distribution using drones as mobile nodes.
+The topic of free-space quantum communication between mobile platforms, initially developed to meet the need for free-space QKD and entanglement distribution using mobile nodes, was brought into the robotics domain as an emerging interdisciplinary mechatronics topic to investigate the interface between quantum technologies and the robotic systems domain.
+The main advantage of such integrated technology is the guaranteed security in communication between multi-agent and cooperative autonomous systems.
+Other advances are anticipated.

+Quantum entanglement

+According to quantum mechanics, entanglement occurs when more than one particle become connected.
+If the state of one particle changes then it will instantly change the state of other particles regardless of their distance.
+Entangled sensors do the same kind of work and achieve strong sensitivity.
+A group of quantum robots can measure magnetic fields, gravitational fields and other physical properties using entangled sensors with high rate of accuracy.
+Again the connection of one robot to other is increased (become strong) by quantum entanglement.

+Quantum teleportation

+Quantum teleportation is the transfer of quantum information (not physical objects).
+This is used in case of multi robot process.
+One robot is programmed with a complex quantum update.
+Then that robot can teleport that complex quantum information (the update) to other robots.
+This teleportation or communication is very secure because all the work is done in quantum state.

+Kinematics

+Quantum computing has been proposed as being optimal for calculating inverse kinematics values.